fsavje/scclust/README.md

 scclust is made with large data sets in mind, and it can cluster millions of data points in less than a minute.
 It's also fairly easy to adapt scclust to run with exotic databases or other distance metrics as all data management can be accessed and changed at runtime.

-scclust is written in C99 and compiles only with the standard C library.
+scclust is written in C99 and only requires the standard C library to compile.

 *The library is currently in alpha.
 Breaking changes to the API might happen.*